-The appropriations of employees' compensation and remuneration of directors and supervisors for 2021 and 2020 that were resolved by the board of directors on February 23, 2022 and March 12, 2021, respectively are \$433,056 thousand and \$418,109, with the amount of \$2,674 and nil of remuneration of directors and supervisors.
+The appropriations of employees' compensation and remuneration of directors for 2022 and 2021 that were resolved by the Board of Directors on February 22, 2023 and February 23, 2022, respectively, are \$353,159 thousand and \$433,056 thousand, and \$3,240 thousand and \$2,674 thousand, respectively.

-There was no significant difference between the actual amounts of compensation of employees and remuneration of directors and supervisors the aforementioned resolutions paid and the expenses recognized for the years ended December 31, 2021 and 2020.
+There was no significant difference between the actual amounts of compensation of employees and remuneration of directors the aforementioned resolutions paid and the expenses recognized for the years ended December 31, 2022 and 2021.

-Information on the compensation of employees and remuneration of directors and supervisors resolved by the Company's board of directors is available at the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on the compensation of employees and remuneration of directors resolved by the Company's Board of Directors is available at the Market Observation Post System website of the Taiwan Stock Exchange.